This prize is now closed. Thank you for your interest, and check back in 2024 for the next cycle!

-The winner of the prize will receive $250, and the opportunity to present their essay at an afternoon session of this year’s Annual Philosophy, Politics, and Economics Society Conference.
+The winner of the prize will receive a funding award and the opportunity to present their essay at an afternoon session of this year’s Philosophy, Politics, and Economics Society Annual Meeting, to be held November 2-4, 2023.
 The session will be built around the winning essay, with contributions from two more senior scholars.

 - Submissions must be anonymized PDFs.
 If your submission has any identifying information, you will be asked to resubmit.

 - Essays must be 4000-7500 words (15-25 pages).

 - Essays must have a working title.

 - Simultaneous submissions are allowed, but submitted papers must be unpublished at the time of submission.